Oil edges lower on rising virus cases, U.S-China tensions

 However, in a positive signal, Chinese state-owned oil firms have tentatively booked tankers to transport at least 20 million barrels of U.S. crude for August and September.

-Investors are also looking for more clues on future supply from a meeting this week of a panel representing ministers of the Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+.
+Investors are also keeping an eye on a ministerial OPEC+ committee, known as the JMMC, on Wednesday that will review the oil market and compliance with the global oil supply reduction pact, although no change in the agreement is expected.

-The Joint Ministerial Monitoring Committee (JMMC) monitors OPEC+ production curbs agreed earlier this year.
-Last month, the JMMC recommended that cuts be eased from Aug.
-1 to about 7.7 million barrels per day (bpd) from a reduction of 9.7 million bpd since May, in line with an earlier OPEC+ agreement.
+In August, OPEC+ eased its agreed cuts to 7.7 million barrels per day (bpd) from 9.7 million bpd previously.

-Compliance with OPEC+ oil output cuts is seen at around 95% in July, four OPEC+ sources told Reuters.
+Compliance with OPEC+ oil output cuts is seen at around 97% in July, two OPEC+ sources told Reuters.

 Iran’s oil minister, Bijan Zanganeh said “OPEC’s performance has been successful because the price of oil has risen from $16 in May to around $45 and has stabilised.”